 What is high-touch customer service?

 High-touch customer service is a category of contact center interaction that requires human interaction.
-It can be contrasted with low-touch customer service, which uses automated phone systems and online self-service portals to answer customer questions and process business transactions.
+It can be contrasted with low-touch customer service, which uses automated phone systems and online self-service portals to answer customer questions, address customer needs and process business transactions.
 Some contact centers train specific agents to deal with high-value customers and complex problems.

 What is high-touch vs. low-touch customer service?

-In customer service, the idea of touch refers to the amount of human interaction and personal contact involved in supporting customers.
-High-touch customer service involves a lot of human contact with customers.
-It is more hands-on, personalized, and focused on a specific customer.
+In customer service, touch refers to the amount of human interaction and personal contact involved in supporting the customer base.
+High-touch customer support involves a lot of human contact with customers.
+It is more hands-on, personalized, focused on customer interactions and a key part of customer satisfaction and customer loyalty.

 Low-touch service involves little, if any, human contact.
-Unlike high-touch service, the low-touch approach relies more on tools, automation, and pre-built content to support customers, answer queries, and resolve issues.
+Unlike a high-touch customer service strategy, the low-touch approach relies more on tools, automation and prebuilt content to help customers, answer queries and resolve issues.

 Consider the triage system for consumers in software technical support.
-Simple requests may be handled by low-touch communications, such as an online community, a frequently asked questions (FAQ) section or a customer self-service portal.
-Complex issues may require the high-touch, white-glove approach of a customer service agent well-trained in resolving such problems.
+Low-touch communications, such as an online community, a frequently asked questions (FAQ) section or a customer self-service portal can support simple requests.
+Complex issues may require the human-touch, white-glove approach of a customer service team whose agents are well-trained in resolving such problems.

 High-touch service examples